oneapi-src/oneTBB/cmake/README.md

 ## Installation
 See [Installation from Sources](../INSTALL.md) to learn how to install oneTBB.

-Instructions for installation from the release packages are below:
+To install oneTBB from the release packages, use the following commands:
 ```bash
 tar -xvf  tar -xvf oneapi-tbb-xxx.xx.x-*.tgz
 source env/vars.sh